AzureAiDevs/30_days_blog_generator/content/2023-04-04-openai-playground/intro.md

-Yesterday we talked was an introduction to the Azure OpenAI Service.
-Today we'll dig deeper into the Azure OpenAI Service Playground, so come along, it'll be fun.
+Yesterday was an introduction to the Azure OpenAI Service.
+Today, we'll dig deeper into the Azure OpenAI Service Playground, so come along, it'll be fun.